psybernoid/QNAPDocker/README.md

 How to run Docker on QNAP NAS Devices

+## NOTE: As of the recent Container station update, 'docker-compose' command no longer works.
+You must instead use 'docker compose'

 This is a basic guide encompassing most use-cases of Docker on a QNAP NAS device.
 Steps are the same for either QTS or QuTS Hero.